 The HomePod did receive a discount that makes its price a little more palatable.
 It now costs $299 instead of $349.

 After listening to the HomePod, I have no doubt that Apple made an impressive-sounding smart speaker.
 Unfortunately for Apple, Google and Amazon have already set the bar for what a smart speaker can do, and in that respect, the HomePod falls far behind.
 It can't do things that are now table stakes, such as setting multiple timers and recognizing more than one voice.

-Even for music, it's disappointing that you can use Siri to control playback

-    only from Apple Music, rather than multiple sources, such as Spotify,

-    Pandora and TuneIn (as you can with the Sonos One and Google Home Max).
+Even for music, it's disappointing that you can use Siri to control playback only from Apple Music, rather than multiple sources, such as Spotify, Pandora and TuneIn (as you can with the Sonos One and Google Home Max).

-    If I had $349 to spend on a smart speaker, I would get two Sonos Ones,

-    rather than one Apple HomePod.
-They produce better sound, work with more

-    music streaming services and do much more with Alexa (and, soon, Google

-    Assistant).
-Still, if you are invested in Apple's ecosystem, the HomePod is

-    the best — well, the only — smart speaker for you.
+If I had this much to spend on a smart speaker, I would get two Sonos Ones, rather than one Apple HomePod.
+They produce better sound, work with more music streaming services and do much more with Alexa (and, soon, Google Assistant).
+Still, if you are invested in Apple's ecosystem, the HomePod is the best — well, the only — smart speaker for you.